Dr. Peter Higgins

 This study is evaluating how safe and effective etrolizumab is compared to placebo for the treatment of moderate to severe ulcerative colitis.
 Participants must have not tried an anti-TNF therapy (e.g. Remicade, Humira, etc.).

 World-class researchers are working together to find new, safer alternatives to current on-the-market medications.
-Find exclusive treatment options in your city.
+Find emerging treatment options in your city.

 Take a proactive approach to your treatment.
 Know your options and learn more about the ones applicable to you.